chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * Third-party code requires additional approvals, see the policy details on `Third-party code`_.

+.. _Getting started with Chapel and the Developer Certificate of Origin: DCO.rst

 .. _Create new branch:

 Create new branch